newcleo-dev-team/lbh15/CONTRIBUTIONS.rst

 Once you've submitted a merge request, it goes through a review process.
 Here's what to expect:

-| **Automated Checks**: After submission, automated checks will run to ensure all tests pass with your changes.
+| **Automated Checks**: After submission, automated checks will run to ensure all tests contained in the `folder <https://github.com/newcleo-dev-team/lbh15/tree/master/tests>`_ pass with your changes.
 | **Maintainer Review**: The project's maintainers will review your merge request.
 They may provide feedback and request changes.
 Please, respond to comments and make the requested changes, if any.
 | **Revision**: If changes are requested, make the changes in your branch and commit them.
 GitHub will automatically update the merge request with your new commits.
 | **Approval**: Once the maintainers are satisfied with the changes, they will approve the merge request.